camille-wilkens/Dog_App/README.md

 2. Open the jupyter notebook - dog_app.ipynb on the project's root directory.

-	Following the steps defined in this notebook:

-	Step 0: Import Datasets

-	Step 1: Detect Humans

-	Step 2: Detect Dogs

-	Step 3: Create a CNN to Classify Dog Breeds (from Scratch)

-	Step 4: Use a CNN to Classify Dog Breeds (using Transfer Learning)

-	Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)

-	Step 6: Write your Algorithm

-	Step 7: Test Your Algorithm

 ## Findings<a name="findings"></a>

 I was able to achieve a test accuracy score of 81.5% with my CNN Algorithm.
-I was expecting to see some incorrect classifications and I believe due to the quality of the pictures may have lead to some of the incorrect classifications, my sample images included a horse that was labeled as a dog and human picture not being detected correctly.
+I was expecting to see some incorrect classifications and I believe due to the quality of the pictures may have led to some of the incorrect classifications, my sample images included a horse that was labeled as a dog and human picture not being detected correctly.

 Possible Improvements: